t6/SDLaucat/README.md

 [![Vinyl Cat](https://img.youtube.com/vi/K7dcSr04G8s/0.jpg)](https://www.youtube.com/watch?v=K7dcSr04G8s)

-Combined with [VB-Cable] (or similar software) on Windows, you can stream whatever system audio on Windows to your [sndio] server over the network running on Linux, [FreeBSD], or [OpenBSD].
+Combined with [VB-Cable] (or similar software) on Windows, you can stream system audio on Windows to your [sndio] server over the network running on Linux, [FreeBSD], or [OpenBSD].
 Latency is good enough to play games and/or watch movies.